Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Main results

 Our objective is to provide conditions under which for any sufficiently small $\varepsilon>0$ there exists a point $x_{\varepsilon}$ and a number of iterates $n_{\varepsilon}$ for which

 The coordinates have the following roles.
 The $u,s$ are the coordinates on unstable and stable bundles, respectively, of $\Lambda _{0}$.
-The $\theta \ $ is an angle and $I$ plays the role of an constant of motion for $\varepsilon =0$.
+The $\theta \ $ is an angle and $I$ plays the role of \corTypo{a constant }of motion for $\varepsilon =0$.
 In the setting of action-angle coordinates, the $I$ would be chosen as the action.
 We shall refer to $I$ as an `action', slightly abusing the terminology.
 In this paper we restrict to the case where the angle and action are one dimensional.
-We do so to achieve simplicity\footnote{ We believe that our methods can be generalised to the higher dimensional case.
-We make comments how to do so in Remarks \ref{rem:generalisation1}, \ref{rem:generalisation2} after the statements of our results.
-We also make a cautionary Remark \ref{rem:generalisation3} regarding potential problems while extending the higher dimensional setting to the case of normally hyperbolic cylinders in \ref{sec:gluing}.}.
+We do so \corTypo{for the sake of }simplicity\footnote{ We believe that our methods can be generalised to the higher dimensional case.
+We make comments how to do so in Remarks \ref{rem:generalisation1}, \ref{rem:generalisation2} after the statements of our results. }.

-\begin{remark} The assumption that $\Lambda _{0}$ is a torus to simplifies the arguments, as $\Lambda _{0}$ is compact without boundary and the normally hyperbolic manifold theorem ensures that $\Lambda _{0}$ is perturbed to a nearby compact normally hyperblic invariant manifold $\Lambda _{\varepsilon }$.
-Having compactess of $\Lambda _{\varepsilon }$ is convenient, but does not appear to be necessary.